croomes/mcollective-vagrant-mq/README.md

 in there and run _vagrant provision_

 The EPEL and Puppet Labs repositories are on the machines and all of the plugins mentioned in the first section of this document are installed from there.
-Some plugins though like the Redis ones aren't yet available at Puppet Labs so for now they are deployed from the module lib dir.
+Some plugins aren't yet available at Puppet Labs so for now they are deployed from the module lib dir.

 There is a package repo in _deploy/packages_ with some dependencies and this repo is added to all the nodes, so if you drop a new package in there just run _createrepo_ in